Fruit Pizza with Marshmallow Fluff

 I find that slightly softening the cream cheese at room temperature for 10 minutes makes this layer much easier to spread evenly without tearing the delicate crust beneath.

-Step 4: Assemble the Pizza Base
+Step 4: Spread the Sweet Base

 • cooled crust from Step 2